 Georgetown Misdemeanor DWI Defense Lawyer

 A conviction for any DWI offense in Texas can have a serious impact on your future, even if the drunk driving charges are classed as a misdemeanor.
-If you have been charged with misdemeanor DWI in Round Rock, Georgetown, Cedar Park, Leander, Taylor, Hutto, or elsewhere in Williamson County, contact Law Office of Michael J. Price as soon as possible after your arrest to begin defending against these charges immediately.
+If you have been charged with misdemeanor DWI in Round Rock, Georgetown, Cedar Park, Leander, Taylor, Hutto, or elsewhere in Williamson County, contact Law Office of Price & Wiggins, P.C. as soon as possible after your arrest to begin defending against these charges immediately.

 Michael J. Price is a skilled and knowledgeable Georgetown criminal DWI defense lawyer with decades of experience defending clients like you.
 They know what it takes to win a DWI case in Williamson County, and will construct a comprehensive, customized defense to fight for that objective.
-To find out more about what Law Office of Michael J. Price can do for your Georgetown area misdemeanor DWI charges, call (512) 354-1880 today and schedule your free initial case consultation.
+To find out more about what Law Office of Price & Wiggins, P.C. can do for your Georgetown area misdemeanor DWI charges, call (512) 354-1880 today and schedule your free initial case consultation.

 Types of Misdemeanor DWI Offenses in Williamson County